01/12/2024 Bikepacking Sierra Leone Day 157 : Hey Uncle!

 “We will get to that.
 Give me your passport”.

 He took me inside a hot shack with no lights.
-Putting his cellphone in his mouth, he read aloud (yes, with the phone in his mouth) every detail of my passport.
+Putting his cellphone in his mouth to use as a flashlight, he read aloud (yes, with the phone in his mouth) every detail of my passport.
 He then had a discussion with the other guy in the room about each item.
 1970?
 No, 1976.
 He too asked me to appreciate him.
 He repeatedly said he was going to put in an exit stamp, but then he would just sit there and stare with his hands folded.
 He showed me some yoga stickers that someone had given him as appreciation.
 This process of delay went on and on.
 Finally, he got out the stamp pad and punched the stamp into the ink pad slowly 84 times.
 Finally, “boom” I had the exit stamp in my passport 36 miles before the actual border.

 Then he just sat there and stared.
 I began to leave, and he commanded me to follow him to his house.
 “My wife is not home, so I want you to sleep with me.”
 Given his behavior, this did not sound right.
 Also, with the heat and humidity, I wanted to camp.
 I followed him anyway, hoping to find a flat spot near his house for the tent.
 He ordered me to enter the house.
 I said I will camp outside.
 He said “No, you will sleep in here.”
 I said no. He seemed angry.
 I jumped on the bike and rode away over the detritus and ruts - into the darkness.